-Where applicable, are payments of interest and N/A principal sums in respect of loans paid in accordance with agreements?
+Are payments under s.137 3 separately recorded, No S.137 payments had been made in the year under review. minuted and is there evidence of direct benefit to electorate?
+Where applicable, are payments of interest and N/A The Council has no outstanding Public Works Board Loans principal sums in respect of loans paid in accordance with agreements?
 Additional comments: